 - Musée du Quai Branly-Jacques Chirac

-The location chosen was in the historical center of Paris, in between the Place de la Bastille and the Louvre Museum.
+The location chosen was in the historical center of Paris in the 4th arrondissement, in between the Place de la Bastille and the Louvre Museum.

 It is just a few meters away from Les Halles, where the largest food and drink market in France once stood.